dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 <detailsToggle alt_header="Can I have multiple exports in a single saved-query?">

 Yes, this is possible.
-However, the only difference would be the name, schema, and materialization strategy of the Export.
+However, the difference would be the name, schema, and materialization strategy of the export.
 </detailsToggle>

 <detailsToggle alt_header="How do I run all exports for a saved query?">